epics-docs/epics-docs/pv-access/overview.rst

 PVXS <https://mdavidsaver.github.io/pvxs/> is a re-implementation of the pvAccess protocol support.
-This module provides a library (libpvxs.so or pvxs.dll) and a set of CLI utilities acting as PVAccess protocol client and/or server.
+This module provides a library (libpvxs.so or pvxs.dll) and a set of CLI utilities acting as pvAccess protocol client and/or server.

 PVXS is functionally equivalent to the pvDataCPP and pvAccessCPP modules, and is foreseen to eventually supplant those.